willgoldby/Atom-Python-Setup-Tutorial/index.md

 1. Click `Your stylesheet`.

-1. Scroll to the bottom and paste this code in.
+1. Scroll to the bottom and paste the following code in:

 {% highlight ts %}